Akshi Upanishad

 The Akshi Upanishad (अक्षि उपनिषत्), also spelled Akshy Upanishad), is a Sanskrit text and one of the minor Upanishads of Hinduism.
 It is attached to the Krishna Yajurveda, and one of the 21 Samanya (general) Upanishads.
 The text is structured in two sections, and as a discourse from the Sun god (Surya).

 The Upanishad is notable for its Advaita Vedanta themes.
 The first section of the text presents the Caksusmati-Vidya.
 The second section discusses nonduality of Atman and Brahman, Yoga, seven steps to reach a dispassionate view of life and freedom, and the Om mantra.

 History

-Neither the author nor the date of composition of Akshi Upanishad are known.
-Manuscripts of this text are also found titled as Aksyupanisad.
+The authorship and date of composition of the Akshi Upanishad are unknown.
+Manuscripts of this text are also found under the title Aksyupanisad.
 In the Telugu language anthology of 108 Upanishads of the Muktika canon, narrated by Rama to Hanuman, it is listed at number 72.

 Contents

 The Akshi Upanishad is structured into two khanda (parts, sections).
 The first part is prose, the second part has 48 verses.